Enerplus Co. (TSE:ERF) Plans $0.06 Quarterly Dividend

 Enerplus Co.
-(TSE:ERF – Get Rating) (NYSE:ERF) announced a quarterly dividend on Thursday, May 4th, RTT News reports.
+(TSE:ERF – Get Rating) (NYSE:ERF) declared a quarterly dividend on Thursday, May 4th, RTT News reports.
 Stockholders of record on Wednesday, May 31st will be paid a dividend of 0.055 per share by the oil and natural gas company on Thursday, June 15th.
 This represents a $0.22 annualized dividend and a dividend yield of 1.17%.
-The ex-dividend date is Tuesday, May 30th.
+The ex-dividend date of this dividend is Tuesday, May 30th.

-Enerplus (TSE:ERF – Get Rating) (NYSE:ERF) last issued its quarterly earnings results on Thursday, February 23rd.
-The oil and natural gas company reported C$1.06 EPS for the quarter, missing analysts’ consensus estimates of C$1.10 by C($0.04).
-The business had revenue of C$744.98 million for the quarter.
+Enerplus (TSE:ERF – Get Rating) (NYSE:ERF) last issued its quarterly earnings data on Thursday, February 23rd.
+The oil and natural gas company reported C$1.06 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of C$1.10 by C($0.04).
+The firm had revenue of C$744.98 million for the quarter.
 Enerplus had a return on equity of 108.46% and a net margin of 41.82%.
-Equities research analysts forecast that Enerplus will post 3.2436116 EPS for the current year.
+On average, sell-side analysts predict that Enerplus will post 3.2436116 earnings per share for the current year.

 Analyst Upgrades and Downgrades